Home/Meats/Guanciale

 Instructions

 2. 2.
-In a skillet, cook the guanciale until crispy, then add asparagus and sauté for 3-4 minutes.
+In a skillet, cook guanciale until crispy, then mix with tomatoes and garlic.

 Guanciale and Sweet Potato Hash